alshedivat/al-folio/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Welcome to my personal research site.
-I am plant biologist who works in the fields of conservation biology, evolutionary genomics, and quantitative genetics.
+I am plant biologist who works in the fields of genomics,  conservation biology, and quantitative genetics.
 Currently, I'm a postdoc in [Jill Wegrzyn&#39;s lab](http://plantcompgenomics.com) in the Ecology and Evolutionary Biology Department at the University of Connecticut.
 I received my Ph.D. from the University of Vermont under the direction of [Stephen Keller](https://www.uvm.edu/~kellrlab/index.html) where I worked on describing the effects of hybridization on disease dynamics in poplars.